costanzavallicelli/costanzavallicelli.github.io/_pages/cv.md

 Presentations
 ======
+- [upcoming] Standardization in homeland and heritage Italian: loss of regional markedness in possessives.
+Paper to be presented at the 53rd meeting of New Ways of Analyzing Variation (NWAV), University of Michigan-Ann Arbor, November 5-7, 2025.
 - “Mamma mia” or “Mia mamma”?: Parallel trajectories of morphosyntactic variation in heritage and homeland Italian possessives - The 14th Change and Variation in Canada workshop (CVC 14), University of Alberta, June 10-12, 2025.
 - When Italian languages go abroad: from Calabrian villages to metropolitan Toronto.
 The 2nd New Issues in Language Contact Studies (NILCS 2025) [poster], University of L’Aquila, May 28-30, 2025.
 - Linguistics practices and attitudes of Italian-Calabrese heritage speakers in Toronto, The 16th Annual Meeting of the Illinois Language and Linguistics Society (ILLS16), University of Illinois at Urbana-Champaign.